 There is a clear-eyed, level-headed young man, wise beyond his years, who has also made astounding progress.
 Today he’s alive and sober after participating in an out-patient program that literally saved his life… and ours.
 We are no longer clueless about addiction, and what a killer it can be.
 He has now completely yielded his life to the only One who can truly manage it.

 My mom, who received a shunt last year for hydrocephalus, can walk again, and has been able to stay at home with my dad.
 She is accepting more assistance from me weekly, and from church friends.
 We are continually evaluating the stress this is having on my dad.

+Each of these things was hard-hitting… having them all at once seemed quite overwhelming.
+We are, however forever thankful.
 God provided again and again at just the right time in so many ways.
-It helps me to know That He was never surprised or caught off guard by what was happening to us.
-He had a handle on all the seeming chaos.
-Everyday He offered me peace IF I would just reach out and take a hold of it.
-It all came down to simply trusting in His greatness and mercy… waiting on His timing and hanging onto hope.
+He was never surprised or caught off guard by what was happening to us.
+He was sovereign over all the chaos.
+Everyday He offered me peace if I would just reach out and take hold.
+It came down to simply trusting in His greatness and mercy… then waiting on His timing and hanging onto hope.